Home Chemistry Properties Bond Energy

 Liquefaction of 1 mole CH3OH = −8.4 kcal

-From the above data, the heat of formation of liquid alcohol = − 61 kcal.
-If there exist one or more resonating structure, the resonance energy is also taken in bond energy calculation.
+From the above data, the heat of the formation of liquid alcohol = − 61 kcal.
+If there exists one or more resonating structures, the resonance energy is also taken in the bond energy calculation formula.